ZhangRui111/RayCloudSim/README.md

 > Only the summaries of the **most recent three updates** will be recorded here.
 The complete history of all update summaries can be viewed [here](https://github.com/ZhangRui111/RayCloudSim/blob/main/docs/update_summary.md).

+- **2025/05/07**
+  - [**Optimization**] Main branch: Retains only the most necessary and core code and functionality, with the highest readability and the smallest codebase.

 - **2025/02/04**
   - [**New**] New dataset: [Pakistan](https://github.com/ZhangRui111/RayCloudSim/blob/main/eval/benchmarks/Pakistan/__init__.py)
   - [**New**] Adding support for distance calculation based on the Haversine formula